COVID-19 and fines

 What if I do not agree with the fine?

 You can ask police to review your fine.
-If you ask for a review, the police have 90 days to review your fine.
+This is called an ‘internal review’.
+If you ask for an internal review, the police have 90 days to review your fine.
 You do not need to pay the fine while you are waiting for their response.
-You can ask for a review if:
+You can ask for an internal review if:

-- you have special circumstances that meant you could not understand or follow the directions.
+• you have special circumstances.
 Special circumstances include mental illness, intellectual disability, drug addiction, or if you were experiencing family violence or homelessness.

 You can apply online to request a review or contact Fines Victoria.